KIT-CMS/CROWN/docs/sphinx_source/contrib.rst

   - ``<list of quantities> inputs``: input quantities, which are used to fill ``{input}`` and/or ``{input_vec}``.
 List can be empty if no inputs are required.
   - ``<list of quantities> outputs / None``: is used to fill ``{output}`` (not usable if None).
 Use None (not empty list) if no output is generated.
-  - ``<list of strings> scopes``: Scopes define certain sections of the production chain. ``global`` is the initial scope and it can be split into multiple custom scopes working on individual dataframe branches and writing out separate ROOT trees.
+  - ``<list of strings> scopes``: Scopes define certain sections of the production chain. ``global`` is the initial scope, and it can be split into multiple custom scopes working on individual dataframe branches and writing out separate ROOT trees.
 This list of scopes defines, in which scopes the producer can be used.
     Dependencies between quantities will be traced separately for each scope.
 For example properties of the tau candidates may be generated with the same producer but in different decay channels, which are represented by separate scopes.